dannystaple/dannystaple.github.io/_posts/2011-03-09-woohoo-lego-store-in-shepherds-bush.md

 There is a "make-your-own-minifig" area, where punters can select heads, headgear, tools, bodys, legs and other accessories to make a minifig, then pay to take that home.
 Boxes for them are provided.

-Also in the store, the current flavour of the month is displayed, as we went in that was the <a href="http://www.squidoo.com/lego-hero-factory-theme">Lego Hero Factory theme</a>.
+Also in the store, the current flavour of the month is displayed, as we went in that was the [Lego Hero Factory theme](http://www.squidoo.com/lego-hero-factory-theme).

 The layout is pretty well thought out, given that youngsters will want to run around, and there was a very big bucket of duplo set into a table with two studded surfaces, so the toddlers can build towers (as our little one did).
 Or indeed knock each others over.
 Each Lego theme has a separate area on the wall, including some special bits.